x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/move-the-exchange-2010-system-mailbox-to-exchange-2013-exchange-2013-help.md

 ## How do you know this worked?

-To verify that you’ve successfully moved the Microsoft Exchange system mailbox to a mailbox database located on an Exchange 2013 server, run the following command in the Shell.
+To verify that you've successfully moved the Microsoft Exchange system mailbox to a mailbox database located on an Exchange 2013 server, run the following command in the Shell.

 ```powershell
     Get-Mailbox -Arbitration -Identity "SystemMailbox{e0dc1c29-89c3-4034-b678-e6c29d823ed9}" | FL Database,ServerName,AdminDisplayVersion